seL4/camkes/apps/epit/README.md

      SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# Enhanced Periodic Interrupt Timer driver for KZM/SabreLite
+# Enhanced Periodic Interrupt Timer driver for SabreLite

 This application demonstrates the use of CAmkES interrupt connector to receive hardware interrupts.
 Change the hardware memory address and interrupt number in file `epit.camkes`